The Franklin Falls Dam area is open daily from sunrise to sunset.

 Special events that have been held at Franklin Falls Dam include: scout camping, dog trials, fire department training, fishing derbies, weddings, walk-a-thons, triathlons and wood permits.

 The Pemigewasset River carved a narrow river valley through the New Hampshire hills on its way to join the Winnipesaukee River and become the Merrimack River.
-At Franklin Falls Reservoir, the river meanders through some 2,500 wooded acres of white pine, oak, maple, beech and birch.
+At Franklin Falls Dam, the river meanders through some 2,500 wooded acres of white pine, oak, maple, beech and birch.

 The project's forest resources are managed by the State of New Hampshire Department of Resources and Economic Development Division of Forests and Lands in cooperation with the U.S. Army Corps of Engineers.